 Women in Behavior Analysis (WIBA) has the mission to empower, celebrate and mentor women behavior analysts and highlight their contributions to the field.
 The conference will allow all genders to engage in meaningful discourse on gender equality for the promotion of behavior analysis and professional growth of future generations.

-The Women in Behavior Analysis (WIBA) Conference is scheduled for March 22-24, 2018, at the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee.
+The Women in Behavior Analysis (WIBA) Conference is scheduled for February 28-March 2, 2019, at the Omni Nashville Hotel in Nashville, Tennessee.